CAN INVESTOR FILING DEADLINE: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Against Canaan Inc.

-If you purchased Canaan securities, and/or would like to discuss your legal rights and options please visit Canaan Shareholder Class Action Lawsuit or contact Matthew E. Guarnero toll free at (877) 779-1414 or [email protected]
+If you purchased Canaan securities, and/or would like to discuss your legal rights and options please visit Canaan Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. toll free at (877) 779-1414 or [email protected]

-- Warning!
-GuruFocus has detected 3 Warning Signs with CAN.
-Click here to check it out.

 On Monday April 12, 2021, before the opening of trading, Canaan issued a press release disclosing its actual 4Q20 and FY20 financial results for the period ended December 31, 2020.
 On this news, the market price of Canaan ADRs collapsed from their close $18.67 per ADR on April 9, 2021 to close at $13.14 per ADR on April 12, 2021, a decline of nearly 30% on unusually high volume of approximately 60 million ADRs trading, or more than three times the average daily volume over the preceding ten trading days.

-If you purchased Canaan securities, and/or would like to discuss your legal rights and options please visit https://www.bernlieb.com/cases/canaaninc-can-shareholder-class-action-lawsuit-stock-fraud-391/apply/ or contact Matthew E. Guarnero toll free at (877) 779-1414 or [email protected]
+If you purchased Canaan securities, and/or would like to discuss your legal rights and options please visit https://www.bernlieb.com/cases/canaaninc-can-shareholder-class-action-lawsuit-stock-fraud-391/apply/ or contact Joseph R. Seidman, Jr. toll free at (877) 779-1414 or [email protected]

 Contact Information